 Touch can be used with a variety of gestures including swiping, pinching and pivoting.
 All work well, and being able to browse the web for instance on the touch display works well.

 To conclude, the monitor is an incredible buy.
 Now what I mean is, it is something everyone would want.
-But with a price tag of £650 it seems like it is well overpriced.
-I got my one from eBay (brand new) for £450 after winning a bid, I would say it is worth that price, but no more than that.
+But with a price tag of £650, it seems like it is well overpriced.
+My parents got my one from eBay (brand new) for £450 after winning a bid, I would say it is worth that price, but no more than that.
 I would recommend a price drop before it becomes something that I would fully recommend.
 For those who don't mind spending a lot of money on a display, then this may well be the perfect touch display for Windows 8.
-But for those looking for a high quality display at a good price, I would recommend the Dell S2340L, basically the no touch version of this display.
+But for those looking for a high-quality display at a good price, I would recommend the Dell S2340L, basically the no-touch version of this display.

 I originally gave the monitor 9/10, which would be 90%, but since doing this review on my website I have thought much harder about this rating.

 A lot of my criticism comes from the fact I was put off by the poor image quality which becomes more apparent when you use other displays with better colour reproduction and better sharpness.